ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

 to the folder regularexpert or editorexpert respectively.
 (Of course you need Delphi to be installed for this to work.)

+To build the two GExpert versions for a specific Delphi version, you can just call __build.cmd in the root of the source tree followed by a Delphi version:

+    6
+    7
+    2005
+    2006
+    2007
+    2009
+    2010
+    XE1
+    XE2
+    XE3
+    XE4
+    XE5

-To build all possible GExpert versions, you can just call __build.cmd in the root of the source tree.
+To build the two GExpert versions for all possible Delphi versions, you can just call __build.cmd in the root of the source tree.
 (Of course you need all necessary Delphi versions to be installed for this.)

 To change the version information prior to building edit the files